-Medicaid-managed LTSS provides many opportunities and challenges in care delivery and financing.
-The opportunities can include the use of care coordinators and better outcomes of care across multiple settings.
+Medicaid-managed LTSS provides both opportunities and challenges in the financing and delivery of services.
+These opportunities can include the use of care coordinators and better outcomes of care across multiple settings.
 Unnecessary hospital and nursing facility admissions, as well as medication mismanagement resulting from multiple parallel systems of care, may decline.
 States can hold managed care organizations accountable both for controlling service use and providing quality care.
 The fixed payments to managed care organizations make Medicaid costs more predictable for state governments.
-However, fixed payments may also create incentives for plans to restrict access to services for people who have costly health care and LTSS needs.
-And many plans have little or no experience providing LTSS to these high-need, high-cost populations.
-In light of the vulnerability of these groups and some plans’ limited experience, the principles and policies guiding managed care generally, as well as the test programs for dual-eligible beneficiaries, should also inform the design and implementation of Medicaid-managed LTSS (see Chapter 7, Private Health Plans: Managed Care; and Chapter 7, Health: Managed Care for Dually Eligible Medicaid Beneficiaries).
+However, fixed payments may also create incentives for plans to restrict access to services by people who have costly health care and LTSS needs.
+The principles and policies guiding managed care generally, as well as the test programs for dual-eligible beneficiaries, should also inform the design and implementation of Medicaid-managed LTSS (see also Chapter 7, Health - Private Health Plans: Managed Care; and Chapter 7, Health: Managed Care for Dually Eligible Medicaid Beneficiaries).

 States should develop uniform, robust metrics and work with plans to collect and monitor provider payment, changes in eligibility, and customer outcomes.
 The state should regularly provide this information to the public in readable form.

 The Centers for Medicare & Medicaid Services should evaluate the relative merit of managed care and other models of care.